Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Related Works

 \subsection{3D Parametric Curve Reconstruction}

 Early methods~\cite{sinha2005multi, schindler2006line, chandraker2009moving} reconstruct 3D line segments using Structure-from-Motion (SfM), involving line detection~\cite{pautrat2021sold2, pautrat2023deeplsd, xue2023holistically}, matching~\cite{abdellali2021l2d2, pautrat2023gluestick}, and triangulation~\cite{bartoli2005structure, baillard1999automatic, chandraker2009moving, liu2023limap}.
 Other works address line mapping by integrating graph clustering~\cite{hofer2017efficient} and planar constraints~\cite{wei2022elsr} into SLAM systems~\cite{lim2022uv,marzorati2007integration, shu2023structure}.
 NEAT~\cite{xue2024neat} optimizes 3D line junctions using VolSDF~\cite{yariv2021volume} but is limited to straight lines and textured objects.
-However, these methods are limited to straight lines, often producing fragmented segments for curves.
-Recent advances in 3D parametric curve reconstruction focus on two paradigms: point cloud-based methods~\cite{liu2021pc2wf,wang2020pie, zhu2023nerve, matveev2022def} struggle with noisy data, while multi-view image-based approaches leverage NeRF~\cite{mildenhall2020nerf} and 3DGS~\cite{kerbl3Dgaussians}.
-Among these, NEF~\cite{Ye_2023_CVPR} reconstructs 3D edge fields from 2D maps using NeRF, followed by a fitting-then-clustering strategy to extract parametric edges.
-EMAP~\cite{Li2024CVPR} learns an unbiased UDF for 3D edge modeling, addressing NEF's inaccuracies, and employs a cluster-then-fitting strategy based on UDF gradients.
+Recent advances in 3D parametric curve reconstruction focus on two paradigms: point cloud-based and image-based approaches.
+Point cloud-based techniques~\cite{liu2021pc2wf,wang2020pie,zhu2023nerve,matveev2022def} extract parametric curves directly from edge point clouds, but their performance tends to degrade with noisy input.
+Alternatively, image-based methods have emerged as a promising solution, leveraging powerful radiance fields such as NeRF~\cite{mildenhall2020nerf} and 3DGS~\cite{kerbl3Dgaussians}.
+These approaches benefit from the remarkable success of neural representations across various domains~\cite{gao2025generic,gao2024fdc,zhou2025monomobilityzeroshot3dmobility,gao2025selfsupervisedlearninghybridpartaware}, enabling high-quality 3D edge reconstruction from multi-view images that are typically pre-processed using edge detection~\cite{canny1983variational,su2021pixel,10168686}.
+Among these, NEF~\cite{Ye_2023_CVPR} and EMAP~\cite{Li2024CVPR} reconstruct 3D edge fields from 2D images using the implicit radiance field, using clustering~\cite{Fischler1981RandomSC,ICL-SSL, DealMVC} to extract parametric edges.
 More recently, EdgeGaussians~\cite{chelani2024edgegaussians} leverages 3DGS for efficient edge field reconstruction.
 Despite these advances, these works are constrained by a two-stage optimization paradigm, where the second stage of parametric edge extraction is prone to inaccuracies in edge representation and often produces fragmented and redundant edges.
 To address these issues, this paper proposes a one-stage parametric curve optimization pipeline, enabling more accurate and compact parametric edge extraction.